ADONAYSAH/3D-solar-system/README.md

 #  3D Solar System Simulation
 A C++ OpenGL project built in Code::Blocks using GLUT and GLEW, this simulation visualizes a dynamic 3D solar system with:

-🌍 Planetary motion (realistic orbits and rotation)
+-Planetary motion (realistic orbits and rotation)

-☄️ Asteroids and stars scattered throughout the space
+-Asteroids and stars scattered throughout the space

-🎥 Camera movement to explore the scene from different angles
+-Camera movement to explore the scene from different angles

-🪐 Textured planets and lighting effects to enhance realism
+-Textured planets and lighting effects to enhance realism

-🔧 Technologies Used:
+Technologies Used:
 C++

 OpenGL (GLUT + GLEW)

 Code::Blocks IDE

-🎮 Features:
+Features:
 Orbiting planets with different speeds and distances from the sun

 Rotating planets and moons